blackswan-quants/dtwclustering_sp500/README.md

 1. Ensure you have completed all steps in the **Installation** section.
 2. Open the project folder in VS Code.
 3. Verify that the correct Python interpreter (`.venv`) is selected.
-4. Open the `main.ipynb` notebook.
+4. Open the `main.ipynb` notebook inside the 'src' folder.
 5. Run the cells of the notebook in order.
 The notebook will load the data, perform DTW clustering, select representative stocks, and optimize the portfolio.
 6. Plots generated during execution will be saved in the `plots/` folder.